louis845/DevOpsNotes/kubernetes/setup.md

 # Microk8s setup

 Here are step by step instructions on how to setup microk8s cluster in Ubuntu with rook-ceph enabled to distribute volumes across nodes.
+On a setup with physical nodes that are connected to multiple physical subnets, follow additional instructions marked with the **`Multiple physical subnets`** tag.

 ## Change kernel parameters (in each node)